Contrasting Dolphin Entertainment (DLPN) and Its Rivals

-Dolphin Entertainment (NASDAQ:DLPN – Get Rating) is one of 63 publicly-traded companies in the “Personal services” industry, but how does it contrast to its competitors?
-We will compare Dolphin Entertainment to related companies based on the strength of its institutional ownership, dividends, analyst recommendations, profitability, risk, earnings and valuation.
+Dolphin Entertainment (NASDAQ:DLPN – Get Rating) is one of 63 public companies in the “Personal services” industry, but how does it weigh in compared to its peers?
+We will compare Dolphin Entertainment to related businesses based on the strength of its profitability, valuation, institutional ownership, earnings, dividends, risk and analyst recommendations.

+17.6% of Dolphin Entertainment shares are held by institutional investors.
+Comparatively, 55.0% of shares of all “Personal services” companies are held by institutional investors.
+5.6% of Dolphin Entertainment shares are held by company insiders.
+Comparatively, 22.9% of shares of all “Personal services” companies are held by company insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company is poised for long-term growth.

-Dolphin Entertainment has a beta of 2.11, suggesting that its stock price is 111% more volatile than the S&P 500.
-Comparatively, Dolphin Entertainment’s competitors have a beta of 1.22, suggesting that their average stock price is 22% more volatile than the S&P 500.
+Dolphin Entertainment has a beta of 2.16, meaning that its stock price is 116% more volatile than the S&P 500.
+Comparatively, Dolphin Entertainment’s peers have a beta of 1.24, meaning that their average stock price is 24% more volatile than the S&P 500.

-This is a summary of current ratings for Dolphin Entertainment and its competitors, as reported by MarketBeat.
+This is a summary of current recommendations and price targets for Dolphin Entertainment and its peers, as provided by MarketBeat.com.

 |Sell Ratings